 Students may apply to the Faculty General Education Committee for approval to substitute any non-General subject(s) from other Faculties, for which they have the prerequisites, for General Education subjects up to a total maximum of (15 credit points) of General Education.
 Substitution requests must state how the proposed subjects will, together with the remainder of the student's GE program, satisfy the GE objectives.
 The Committee will approve the request if satisfied that the substitution(s) will indeed allow this to occur.

 Prerequisites, co-requisites, and exclusions

-The Subject Authority will determine prerequisites, co-requisites, and exclusions for each GE subject.
+The General Education Committee will determine prerequisites, co-requisites and exclusions as and when necessary.

 Enquiries